The pope’s safeguarding commission released its long-awaited first annual report Tuesday on the Catholic Church’s efforts to combat abuse worldwide.

 Five years ago, Pope Francis published Vos estis lux mundi, a document establishing a mechanism for holding bishops responsible for the mishandling of abuse cases.

 Commentators have argued that the norms are being applied inconsistently and opaquely worldwide.
 In Poland, for example, at least a dozen bishops have been subject to Vos estis investigations.
-Initially, Polish Church authorities made public a summary of the findings, but later stopped the practice, leaving an information vacuum.
+Initially, Church authorities made public a summary of the findings, but later stopped the practice, leaving an information vacuum.

 In France, meanwhile, there was considerable anger when it emerged that Bishop Michel Santier, who stepped down as head of the Créteil diocese in 2020 citing health reasons, turned out to have been disciplined by the Vatican for spiritual abuse.